Using Advanced Delivery Policies in Microsoft Defender for Office

 - Malware verdicts still cannot be bypassed.

-Whitelisting KnowBe4 Using Advanced Delivery Policies
+How to Whitelist KnowBe4 Using Advanced Delivery Policies

-To add advanced delivery policy protection, you will need to enable the Enhanced Filter for Connectors setting.
+To add advanced delivery policy protection, you'll need to enable the Enhanced Filter for Connectors setting.
 For more information on how to configure this setting, see Microsoft’s Configure the delivery of third-party phishing simulations to users and unfiltered messages to SecOps mailboxes article.
 You can still use mail flow rules to bypass Microsoft filtering for emails that have already been evaluated by third-party filtering.

-To configure an advanced delivery policy for KnowBe4, follow the steps below.
+To configure an advanced delivery policy for KnowBe4, follow the steps below:

 - On the Advanced delivery page, select the Phishing Simulation tab.